stolostron/cluster-backup-operator/README.md

 - `veleroResourcesBackupName` is used to define the restore option for the hub resources (applications and policies).

 The valid options for the above properties are :
-  - `latest` - restore the last available backup file for managed clusters
+  - `latest` - restore the last available backup file for this type of backup
-  - `skip` - do not attempt to restore the managed clusters with this restore operation
+  - `skip` - do not attempt to restore this type of backup with the current restore operation
   - `<backup_name>` - restore the specified backup pointing to it by name

 Below you can see the sample available with the operator.